massun-onibakuchi/sol-challenge/README.md

 yarn test test/<*Challenge>.test.ts
 ```

-Some of challenges are required to be run on forked network.
+Some of the challenges are required to be run on a forked network.
 You need access to an archive node like the free ones from [Alchemy](https://alchemyapi.io/).
-Create `.env` file and paste the api key.
+Create `.env` file and paste the API key.

 Type: